gmc17/CS630-F22/What is unit testing?.md

 8 September 2022

 ## What is unit testing?
-Unit testing is the practice of testing small, isolated modules of code.
-The isolated part of the definition is important to note.
-These modules of code must not rely on external systems, like databases, file systems, networks, or system configurations. [^1]
+Unit testing is the practice of testing small modules of code.
+Importantly, these modules of code must be isolated -- that is, they must not rely on external systems like databases, file systems, networks, or system configurations.[^1]

 ## Example 1 --